Maryon Park

-Maryon Park is an urban public park located in Charlton in the Royal Borough of Greenwich.
-It is situated on the A206 south of the Thames Barrier.
-There is access from Woolwich Road, Charlton Lane and Thorntree Road.
+Maryon Park is an urban public park located in Charlton in the Royal Borough of Greenwich, London, United Kingdom.
+It is situated on the A206 road south of the Thames Barrier, and is accessible from Woolwich Road, Charlton Lane and Thorntree Road.
 It is part of the Maryon Wilson Park and Gilbert's Pit Local Nature Reserve.

 History

 Charlton sandpits, which were originally part of an area known as Hanging Wood, were presented to the London County Council in 1891 by the Maryon-Wilson family, and one of the pits became Maryon Park.
-Another pit became Charlton Athletic's football ground, The Valley.
+Another pit became Charlton Athletic's football stadium, The Valley.

 The park was originally wooded and, together with what is now Maryon Wilson Park, was known as Hanging Woods.
 This was a wild wooded area and formed an ideal retreat for highwaymen who robbed travellers on Shooters Hill and Blackheath.
 Though it is popularly supposed that the wood was used for hanging those who were caught, a more likely explanation for the name is the wood's location on steep slopes so that the trees appear to hang from the slope.
 Such woods are often referred to as 'hanging woods' (the word 'hang' comes from the Old English 'hangra', a wooded slope).

-The park was opened in 1891, with JJ Sexby, then chief surveyor to LCC's parks department, designing serpentine paths around the slopes of the hill.
+The park was opened in 1891, with J. J. Sexby, then chief surveyor to LCC's parks department, designing serpentine paths around the slopes of the hill.